 Many people have asked us about what kind of wildlife there is to see in Northern Norway, where and when you can see them, and what the best options are for seeing them on a holiday trip with World Sea Explorers.

 Before I dive into this topic, I want to remind everyone about the current reality of our living planet.
-Biodiversity loss due to human activity continues to take a plumet throughout the world, and seeing wildlife especially in the ocean, is not something that can be guaranteed.
+Biodiversity loss due to human activity continues to take its toll throughout the world, and seeing wildlife especially in the ocean, is not something that can be guaranteed.
 It is always going to be hit or miss whether you’re on a scientific expedition, filming a documentary, going on a sailing holiday, or enjoying a short fjord cruise.
 Another thing to remember is that the earth is warming and the weather in the arctic region is no longer stable.
 Every winter season is shorter, the glaciers are melting, the forecasts are less predictable, and extreme weather is more common.
 The dynamic arctic weather and biodiversity loss directly affects your chances of seeing wildlife in Northern Norway.

 However, that is just a forewarning disclaimer with no intention to take the wind out of your sails.
 There are still great places in Northern Norway where wild animals are quite known to be seen between Lofoten, Tromsø and Svalbard.
 To see wildlife you need patience, perseverance, and be on the constant look out, but we’re here to help you understand when and where to go for the best chances of seeing them.